 dlopen().
 A maximum of 240 bytes of command name and arguments are sent in the accounting record, due to the TACACS+ field length limitation of 255 bytes.

-The IP address and encryption key of the server should be configured in the
+Configure the IP address and encryption key of the server in the

 /etc/tacplus_servers file.
 Minimal configuration to